DrCirpologe/DrCirpologe/README.md

-# 👋 Hallo, ich bin Oguzhan!
+# 👋 Hi, I’m Oguzhan!

-Als Junior App Developer konzentriere ich mich leidenschaftlich auf die Entwicklung moderner Cross-Plattform-Anwendungen mit Kotlin Multiplatform (KMP).
-Seit Januar 2025 nehme ich am Advanced Experts Program teil, in dem ich mein Wissen gezielt vertiefe und mich intensiv mit der plattformübergreifenden Entwicklung beschäftige.
+As a Junior App Developer, I am passionate about creating modern cross-platform applications using Kotlin Multiplatform (KMP).
+Since January 2025, I have been participating in the Advanced Experts Program, where I have been deepening my knowledge and focusing intensively on cross-platform development.

-💡 Besonders spannend finde ich es, robuste und skalierbare Software-Architekturen zu gestalten und gemeinsame Geschäftslogik mit intuitiven Benutzeroberflächen auf Android (Jetpack Compose) und iOS (SwiftUI) zu verbinden.
-Dabei greife ich auf ein solides technisches Fundament sowie praktische Erfahrung mit KMP, Ktor, Koin, Coroutines und Firebase (Firestore & Authentication) zurück.
+💡 I particularly enjoy designing robust and scalable software architectures and connecting shared business logic with intuitive user interfaces on Android (Jetpack Compose) and iOS (SwiftUI).
+I build on a solid technical foundation and practical experience with KMP, Ktor, Koin, Coroutines, and Firebase (Firestore & Authentication).

-✨ Ich lerne schnell, arbeite mich gerne in neue Themen ein und habe Freude daran, gemeinsam im Team Lösungen zu entwickeln.
-Mein Ziel ist es, Apps zu realisieren, die nicht nur zuverlässig und leistungsstark sind, sondern auch durch ihre Benutzerfreundlichkeit überzeugen.
+✨ I learn quickly, enjoy exploring new topics, and thrive on collaborating with teams to develop effective solutions.
+My goal is to build apps that are not only reliable and performant but also highly user-friendly.